spyder-ide/spyder/CONTRIBUTING.md

 ### Creating a conda environment or virtualenv

-If you use Anaconda you can create a conda environment with these commands:
+If you use Anaconda you can create a conda environment with the following commands:

 ```bash
   $ conda create -n spyder-dev python=3
   $ source activate spyder-dev
 ```

-On Windows, you'll want to run them under the Anaconda Prompt, and use just ```activate spyder-dev``` for the second command.
+On Windows, you'll want to run the commands with the Anaconda Prompt, and use just ```activate spyder-dev``` for the second command.

 You can also use `virtualenv` on Linux, but `conda` is strongly